Birds – Vwaza Marsh WR

 Best Time for Bird Watching

-Vwaza Marsh Wildlife Reserve has good birdlife throughout the year.
-However, the Wet season (from November to April) is the best time for bird watching, with migratory birds in the reserve.
-May to October (the Dry season) is the best time for general wildlife viewing.
+Vwaza Marsh has good birdlife throughout the year.
+However, the Wet season (November to April) is the best time for bird watching as migratory birds are in the reserve.
+The Dry season (May to October) is the best time for general wildlife viewing, with conditions ideal from July onward.

 Want To Visit Vwaza Marsh WR?